 The bulk of this research simply involves Google.
 You’ll search for phrases and see what appears.
 What websites rank first?
 What social media feeds are displayed.
 What Wikipedia articles appear?
 What featured snippets are visible above the fold?
 What kind of star ratings do searchers see?

 Research always uncovers the key stakeholders in your reputation plan.
 Remember, there is no such thing as a monolithic reputation.
 Your business’s reputation is as varied as the people who hold a reputation of your company.
 It’s important, therefore, to classify these people in general groups, known as stakeholders.

 Some stakeholders might be your business’s target audience — the customers.
 What do they care about?
 How do they search?
 What search phrases are they using?
 What types of reputation information do they see?
 What about prospective employees?
 What do they see about your company when they google the brand name, search Glassdoor, or read about you on LinkedIn?

 You must consider your reputation through the eyes of each stakeholder, the questions they are asking, the things they care about, and the methods that they are using to access information online.

-The research phase also requires that we find your competitors that are doing a great job of online reputation management.
+The research phase also requires that we find your competitors that are doing a great job of managing how people see them online.
 When the research phase is complete, we will have a list of strengths, weaknesses, opportunities, and threats that will guide us in developing an online reputation management strategy.

 When you’ve finished, you’ll have an online reputation audit of sorts.
 You’ll understand how you’re positioned and what it takes to improve.